Heavy water: Iran

 Since 1996 a plant for production of heavy water was being constructed at Khondab near Arak.
 On 26 August 2006, Iranian President Ahmadinejad inaugurated the expansion of the country's heavy-water plant.
 Iran has indicated that the heavy-water production facility will operate in tandem with a 40 MW research reactor that had a scheduled completion date in 2009.
 Iran produced deuterated solvents in early 2011 for the first time.
 The core of the IR-40 is supposed to be re-designed based on the nuclear agreement in July 2015.

-Iran is permitted to store only 130 t of heavy water.
-Iran exports excess production after exceeding their allotment making Iran the world's third largest exporter of heavy water.
+Under the Joint Comprehensive Plan of Action, Iran is permitted to store only 130 t of heavy water.
+Iran exports excess production, making Iran the world's third largest exporter of heavy water.
+In 2023, Iran sells heavy water; customers have proposed a price over 1,000 dollars per liter.

 Pakistan

-The 50 MWth heavy water and natural uranium research reactor at Khushab, in Punjab province, is a central element of Pakistan's program for production of plutonium, deuterium and tritium for advanced compact warheads (i.e. thermonuclear weapons).
-Pakistan succeeded in acquiring a tritium purification and storage plant and deuterium and tritium precursor materials from two German firms.
+In Pakistan, there are two heavy water production sites that are based in Punjab.
+Commissioned in 1995–96, the Khushab Nuclear Complex is a central element of Pakistan's stockpile program for production of weapon-grade plutonium, deuterium, and tritium for advanced compact warheads (i.e. thermonuclear weapons).
+Another heavy water facility for producing the heavy water is located in Multan, that it sells to nuclear power plants in Karachi and Chashma.

+In early 1980s, Pakistan succeeded in acquiring a tritium purification and storage plant and deuterium and tritium precursor materials from two East German firms.
+Unlike India and Iran, the heavy water produced by Pakistan is not exported nor available for purchase to any nation and is solely used for its weapons complex and energy generation at its local nuclear power plants.

 Other countries

 Romania produced heavy water at the now-decommissioned Drobeta Girdler sulfide plant for domestic and export purposes.
 France operated a small plant during the 1950s and 1960s.